Safety’s always first when it comes to power lines

-Downed power lines aren’t just a hassle—they’re also a hazard.
+From lights to television, our electrical grid may very well be the beating heart of today’s world—but what happens when a power line falls?
+Downed power lines aren’t just a hassle—they’re a hazard.
 How do you keep your home and family safe when a downed power line falls in your yard?
 And who is responsible for getting your family back on the grid?
-Learn what to do if a power line falls near your home.
+Learn what to do and how to stay safe if a power line falls near your home or on your car.

 3 Things to Do if You Find a Power Line Down in Your Yard

 If you have the unfortunate experience of discovering a downed power line in your yard, don’t panic.
-Follow the four steps below to help keep your home, family, and pets safe—and restore power as soon as possible.
+Follow the three steps below to help keep your home, family, and pets safe—and restore power as soon as possible.

-4. Call the Power Company or 911
+1. Call 911 or the Power Company ASAP

 Your power company will need to cut the power at the source to prevent fire or electrocution.
 After that’s done, you’ll be free to move about the area and go about getting the lines repaired.

 2. Get a Safe Distance Away

 If you notice a downed power line, it’s crucial to get as far away as possible—at least 100 feet—while checking to ensure the area is clear.
 It’s difficult to know if the power line is live or not, but it’s best to assume it’s live.

 The situation is even more dangerous if the downed power line is near any water, even if it’s just a small puddle.
 In these cases, get as far away as possible while making sure you stay away from any water.
 If you’re in an area with high foot traffic, you can alert anyone who comes near so they don’t get close to the downed power line.

 If you’re in your home, keep an eye on the scene from a safe distance and remain inside until the power company shuts off the current.
 If you are outside, the Salt River Project recommends that you shuffle (not walk) in order to get away.
 Keep both feet on the ground to help minimize the risk of electric shock.